Polaroid B.V.: Polaroid OneStep+

 In September 2018, Polaroid Originals introduced the Polaroid OneStep+ instant film camera that uses i-Type film and 600 film.
 The OneStep+ has built-in Bluetooth wireless technology that allows the camera to be paired with the Polaroid Originals app on an iOS or Android smartphone or tablet.
-This enables six new features: remote trigger, double exposure, light painting, self timer (with up to a 12 s countdown), manual mode (controlling aperture, shutter speed, flash intensity and photos ejection) and noise trigger.
+This enables six new features: remote trigger, double exposure, light painting, self-timer (with up to a 12 s countdown), manual mode (controlling aperture, shutter speed, flash intensity, and photos ejection) and noise trigger.

-The OneStep+ has an additional portrait lens, with minimum focusing distance of 30 cm.
+The OneStep+ has an additional portrait lens, with a minimum focusing distance of 30 cm.
 A slide toggle on the top of the camera switches between the two lenses.

 The camera also includes a higher-capacity battery (recharged through a microUSB adapter), a built-in flash, and a viewfinder.

 Polaroid Now

-In March 2020, along with Polaroid Originals rebranding to Polaroid, the Polaroid Now was released.
+In March 2020, along with Polaroid Originals' rebranding to Polaroid, the Polaroid Now was released.
 Much like the OneStep+ the Now uses 600 or i-Type film and features 2 stage Autofocus without the need to manually change focus points, a Self-timer and built-in flash.
 Unlike previous cameras, Exposure compensation is adjusted by holding the flash button and shown using the frame counter window.
 The Now comes in multiple colours with a more rounded design.

 Polaroid Go

-In April 2021, Polaroid announced the Polaroid Go camera along with Polaroid Go film.
+In April 2021, Polaroid announced the Polaroid Go camera along with the Polaroid Go film.
 Both the Go camera and Go film are considered 'mini' versions of the 'Now' series.
 The camera measures 5.9 x 3.3 x 2.4 inches, with shutter speeds of 1/30 to 1/125 and a f/12 & f/52 34mm lens (35mm equivalent).
 The film measures 2.6 x 2.1 inches and is rated at 640 ISO.

 Polaroid Now+

 In August 2021, Polaroid unveiled the Polaroid Now+ camera, which is a revamped version of the 2020 Polaroid Now model.
-This version of the camera is compatible with both 600 and i-Type film, and comes with 5 lens filter accessories.
+This version of the camera is compatible with both 600 and i-Type film and comes with 5 lens filter accessories.
 The camera can also access two additional tools available through the Polaroid mobile app — aperture priority and tripod mode.

+Polaroid I-2

+In August 2023, Polaroid unveiled the Polaroid I-2 camera, which is the successor to the original Impossible I-1.
+This camera is compatible with three types of Polaroid film: i-Type, 600, and SX-70.
+The camera is the first to feature a 3 lens system with a LiDAR autofocus system.

+"Polaroid 3D" Series

+Polaroid Play

+In February 2017, Polaroid released a 3D pen to compete with the 3Doodler brand.
+The Polaroid Play pen allows users to make creations in a 3-dimensional form.
+It uses filament made from PLA plastic.

+Polaroid CandyPlay

+In June 2021, Polaroid also released a 3D pen, similar to the Play, but instead of the PLA filament that the Play pen uses, the CandyPlay features a loading point where the user places a hard candy cartridge in it, to shape edible 3D creations.